SharePoint/sp-dev-docs/docs/general-development/sharepoint-search-rest-api-overview.md

 ### To enable anonymous Search REST queries

 1. Enable anonymous access on the web application and publishing site.
-For more information about how to do this, see  [Manage permission policies for a web application in SharePoint 2013](http://technet.microsoft.com/en-us/library/ff608071.aspx) and [Plan for user authentication methods in SharePoint 2013](http://technet.microsoft.com/en-us/library/cc262350.aspx) on [TechNet](http://technet.microsoft.com/en-US/).
+For more information about how to do this, see  [Manage permission policies for a web application in SharePoint](http://technet.microsoft.com/en-us/library/ff608071.aspx) and [Plan for user authentication methods in SharePoint](http://technet.microsoft.com/en-us/library/cc262350.aspx) on [TechNet](http://technet.microsoft.com/en-US/).

 2. Add a new document library named QueryPropertiesTemplate to the publishing site.